 Tip 4 – Check Your Temperature

 Speaking of temperatures, you want to make sure your water is between 194 degrees and 206 degrees Fahrenheit.
 If you are boiling your own water, invest in a good thermometer to measure the temperature.
 If you are using a drip coffee maker that heats the water for you, check it to make sure it is heating the water to the proper temperature.
 However, if it is not, you may need to adjust the settings or replace your coffee maker for the best results.

 If you are using water straight out of your tap then you are missing out.
 Tap water is filled with all types of chemicals to keep it clean such as chlorine and fluoride.
 These chemicals will interact with your coffee and alter the taste.
 Instead of tap water, try using filtered water or, at the very least, purchase a filter for your tap so you can get some of those chemicals out of the water before you brew your coffee.

-Now we need to look at the actually coffee you are using.
-At the end of the day if you are using bad coffee, it doesn’t matter how good your water and coffee maker are.
+Now we need to look at the actual coffee you are using.
+At the end of the day, if you are using bad coffee, it doesn’t matter how good your water and coffee maker is.

 Tip 6 – Be Sure Your Beans Are Fresh

 The first thing you need to check is the freshness of your beans.
 If you have had them for a while there is a good chance they have gone stale on you without you realizing it.
 If they are new but they still taste stale, then you may need to find a roaster that roasts their own beans instead of buying them in a coffee shop pre-roasted.

 Unless you want to buy just a little coffee every single day, you are going to need a way to store your beans.
 Remember, never store them in the freezer and make sure you invest in a container that will keep the air out while they are waiting to be used.
 Still, don’t try to store coffee for too long.
 Because no matter what you do, coffee will eventually go bad.